chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

   checksum = "f26201604c87b1e01bd3d98f8d5d9a8fcbb815e8cedb41ffccbeb4bf593a35fe"
 ```

-This feature can be extremely handy when you're migrating from other configs to
+This feature can be handy when you're migrating from other configs to
 CCL gradually.

 ### Nested fields